alan-turing-institute/data-safe-haven/CODE_OF_CONDUCT.md

 If the act is ongoing, any community member may act immediately, before reaching consensus, to diffuse the situation.
 In ongoing situations, any member may at their discretion employ any of the tools available in this enforcement manual, including bans and blocks online, or removal from a physical space.

-In situations where an individual community member acts unilaterally, they must inform Kirstie Whitaker as soon as possible, and report their actions for review within 24 hours.
+In situations where an individual community member acts unilaterally, they must inform Martin O'Reilly as soon as possible, and report their actions for review within 24 hours.

 ## 4.3 Less-Urgent Situations